-Compatibility between MetSat and the fixed and mobile service was already demonstrated in preparation for WRC-97 where the allocation to the MetSat in the band 7750 – 7850 MHz was originally added to the table of allocations in Article 5 of the Radio Regulations.

-In particular the interference impact on the fixed and mobile service from the downlink of a polar-orbiting MetSat system like EPS-SG to its dedicated Earth station would be very limited as such an Earth station is deployed at high northern or southern latitudes (Svalbard (Spitsbergen) or McMurdo, Troll or O’Higgins, Antarctica) in order to avoid blind orbits in which the stored instrument data of an entire orbit cannot be received.

-Studies conducted before WRC-97 concluded that more than 13 dB of margin were available to protect fixed service systems operating in European cities at high latitudes with worst case azimuths along the sub-satellite track.

-For other applications such as continuous transmission of data directly to some national meteorological services (which will process the received data), the sharing situation had also to be studied.
-It should be noted that these national meteorological service stations may be at any latitude.
-Currently there is only one system planned (NPOESS (to be replaced by JPSS) of NOAA) to operate such a type of application which requires around 30 MHz of contiguous spectrum.
-For another system (FY-3 from China) the dissemination of data is restricted to the territory of China.

 The results of the sharing studies are contained in Report ITU-R SA.2164 on “Compatibility between the meteorological satellite and the fixed service in the band 7 850-7 900 MHz”.
 Regarding the potential of interference into FS receivers, the compatibility studies with non-geostationary MetSat systems concluded that even under worst case assumptions, a positive margin of 11 dB with respect to the FDP fixed service interference criterion remains, matching well with the results of the sharing studies that were performed in preparation for WRC-97.
+In order to respond to the concern raised by Iran at CPM regarding FS links with elevation angles >5°, an additional sharing study was performed in the framework of ITU WP7B, resulting in modifications to Report ITU-R SA.2164.
+This sharing study has confirmed that for fixed service links at mid-latitudes with elevation angles above 5° such as in Iran have margins of around 30 dB.

 Considering the potential of interference of transmitting FS stations into MetSat earth station receivers, separation distances for typical constellations are in the order of 5-20 km and are generally determined by the first obstacle in the line-of-sight transmission path.
 Only in a line-of-sight mainbeam-to-mainbeam scenario using maximum FS EIRP density levels as contained in Recommendation ITU-R F.758 and very worst case constellations, the separation distance can extend up to around 40-50 km.